kassko/data-mapper/docs/attributes/Property.md

 **configCandidate Structure:**
 - `id` (required): Reference to a PropertyConfig ID
-- `rule` (required): Expression that returns a boolean
+- `when` (required): Expression that returns a boolean

 **Resolution Logic:**
-1. Each candidate's `rule` is evaluated against the raw data item
+1. Each candidate's `when` expression is evaluated against the raw data item
-2. First candidate whose `rule` evaluates to `true` is selected
+2. First candidate whose expression evaluates to `true` is selected
-3. If no rule matches, `defaultConfigCandidate` is used
+3. If no expression matches, `defaultConfigCandidate` is used

-## Expression Functions for Rules
+## Expression Functions

 - `rawDataItemExists('key')` - Check if key exists in data item
 - `rawDataItem('key')` - Get value of key from data item